-The properties appraised by Ochiltree County Appraisal District include all property located in the
+The properties appraised by Ochiltree County Appraisal District include all property located in the Ochiltree County.

-Ochiltree County.
 Ochiltree County is located in the northeastern Texas Panhandle and is bordered on the north by the state of Oklahoma, on the east by Lipscomb County, on the south by Roberts County, and on the west by Hansford County.
 The District has one city, Perryton and two small towns, Farnsworth and Waka as well as several unincorporated communities.

-Minerals by far contribute to most of the economic wealth in the area.
-Farming is also a large part of the economy; the majority of the land in the county being rural is devoted to cattle raising or crop farming.
+During the period of this report, minerals by far contributed to most of the economic wealth in the area.
+Farming was also a large part of the economy; the majority of the land in the county being rural and devoted to cattle raising or crop farming.
 There is also a commercial pig farm in the County.
-A listing of the top ten taxpayers is shown in another section of this report.
+A listing of the top twenty taxpayers is shown in another section of this report.